gifa-hackathon/gifa-django/README.md

+GIFA stands for Geo Intelligence System for Flood Prone Area.
+An application built with Django webserver, PostgreSQL+PostGIS, and OpenDataKit (ODK) Collect to support flood prone area to prepare flood and calculate evacuation route before disaster and during disaster.

+This app was built by my team (Cisitu team) during hackathon event held by https://uinspire.id/ (2019) in collaboration with West Java BPBD, BNPB, UNITAR, UNESCO.
+We were the 1st winner (https://uinspire.id/better_community_fix_final8-shp/)

 gifa Branch develop

-\ All we need to get GIFA installed using this repository and running well, we need to have :
+All we need to get GIFA installed using this repository and running well, we need to have :
 1. Linux OS
 2. VirtualBox
 3. Vagrant